ignite/cli/docs/1 Introduction/2 Install.md

 - [Golang >=1.14](https://golang.org/)

+  Starport and Cosmos SDK modules are written in Go.
 Version 1.14 or later is required.

 - [Protocol Buffer compiler](https://grpc.io/docs/protoc-installation/)

   <!-- purpose of this compiler? -->
 - [Node.js >=12.19.0](https://nodejs.org/)

   Node.js is used to build the welcome screen, block explorer, and run the web scaffold.
+Version 12.1.9.0 or later is required.

 ## Installing Starport